BEAT: Tokenizing and Generating Symbolic Music by Uniform Temporal Steps: Methodology

-Our tokenization enables versatile control in music generation by unifying various tasks under a single autoregressive framework.
-It requires only minor adjustments to the sequence structure rather than task-specific architectures or training procedures.
+Our tokenization enables versatile control in music generation by unifying several tasks under a single autoregressive framework at the level of the token sequence, without requiring task-specific architectures.
+Track-conditioned generation is instantiated in Section~\ref{sec:temporal_control}, where accompaniment for beat $i$ is generated conditioned on the melody and the past accompaniment at beats $1,\dots,i-1$.
 As with other standard tokenizations~\citep{vonrutte2023figaro}, control is achieved by conditioning on tokens for attributes such as tempo and meter, and on past tokens for continuation.
 A key advantage of our beat-wise encoding is its strict causal and evenly spaced structure in musical time: all information used for prediction lies strictly in the past, with no ongoing events, and each beat is represented by at least one token, ensuring no temporal skips.
 This makes the framework well-suited for \textit{real-time generation}, where the model predicts the next beat (e.g., accompaniment) based on prior context (e.g., melody and past accompaniment).
-We will further demonstrate this setup in Section~\ref{sec:temporal_control}.